beryllium/CacheBundle/README.md

 You might want to set up a service alias, since "$this->get( 'beryllium_cache' )" might be a bit long.

+# The Command Line #

+For a command line report of CacheClient statistics (assuming the cache client has a ->getStats method, which is not an interface requirement), you can do the following:

+    app/console cacheclient:stats

+Or, for extended information (the raw stats array), you can run with debugging enabled:

+    app/console cacheclient:stats --debug

+Help is available, although brief:

+    app/console help cacheclient:stats

 # The Future #
 Currently there aren't any unit or functional tests.
 So that needs to be worked on.